eso/edps-doc/source/xshooter/reduction_chain.md

 i.e., those taken closest in time to the flux calibrator.

 Customization:
+- See science recipes below.

+Customization:
-- By default, the `use_flat` parameter is set to "science", meaning the flats used for science frames are also applied to standard stars.
+- By default, the `use_flat` parameter is set to *science*, meaning the flats used for science frames are also applied to standard stars.
-Set it to "standard" to use the flats taken closest in time to the standard-star observations.
+Set it to *standard* to use the flats taken closest in time to the standard-star observations.

-## Instrument Response and Efficiency
+## 8. Instrument Response and Efficiency

 Recipes: `xsh_respon_slit_stare`, `xsh_respon_slit_offset` and `xsh_respon_slit_nod`